Configuration File

 # ----

-# Set this to false if you want to use the /spawnpoint instead of the world's spawn location.
+# Set this to false if you want to use a custom spawn location such as /spawnpoint instead of the world's spawn location.

 enforce-respawn-at-world-spawn: true